jordanmerrick/shortcutsdirectory/.github/ISSUE_TEMPLATE.md

 (You can delete this text before creating your issue)

-If you're experiencing a problem with a workflow, you can report the issue here and someone may be able to help.
-Provide a suitable title and description of the problem, along with which workflow is affected.
+If you're experiencing a problem with a shortcut, you can report the issue here and someone may be able to help.
+Provide a suitable title and description of the problem, along with which shortcut is affected.
 Please assign the **problem** label to issues.
-In most cases, you should contact the workflow submitter first (available in the workflow's README).
+In most cases, you should contact the shortcut's submitter first (available in the shortcut's README).

-You can also create an issue to submit a workflow.
-Please include a title, description, and **workflow.is** link.
+You can also create an issue to submit a shortcut.
+Please include a title, description, and iCloud link.